BroadbandForum/usp/specification/security/index.md

 **R-SEC.1** - An Agent MUST confirm a Controller has the necessary permissions to perform the requested actions in a Message prior to performing that action.

+**R-SEC.1a** - Agents SHOULD implement the Controller object with the `AssignedRole` parameter (with at least read-only data model definition) and `InheritedRole` parameter (if allowed Roles can come from a trusted CA), so users can see what Controllers have access to the Agent and their permissions.
+This will help users identify rogue Controllers that may have gained access to the Agent.

 ## Trusted Certificate Authorities

 An Endpoint can have a configured list of trusted Certificate Authority (CA) certificates.
 The Agent policy may trust the CA to authorize authenticated Controllers to have a specific default Role, or the policy may only trust the CA to authenticate the Controller identity.
 The Controller policy may require an Agent certificate to be signed by a trusted CA before the Controller exchanges USP Messages with the Agent.